 There are discernible symptoms of a UTI in dementia patients, but the symptoms are rarely connected to UTI by caregivers.
 This is especially true of "new" or "less experienced" Alzheimer's caregivers.

-In addition, UTIs often go undetected for long periods of time in memory care facilities.
+In addition, UTIs often go undetected for long periods of time in memory care facilities or in a nursing home.

 What usually happens when a person living with dementia has a silent UTI?
 They usually evidence a change in behavior, a sudden change for the worse.